Greece › Santorini › Best Restaurants

 By Santorini Dave

-Santorini Food & Wine – Tips and Recommendations
+Santorini Food & Wine

-- Santorini Sunset Wine Tour – Highly recommended!
-Santorini wines are wonderful and this gives a good overview of 3 of the best wineries on the island.
-Hotel pickup and drop off makes it easy.
+– Santorini wines are wonderful and this gives a good overview of 3 of the best wineries on the island.
+Hotel pick up and drop off make it easy.
 (The tour ends at the Venetsanos Winery which has incredible caldera and sunset views.)

 – A super fun introduction to Greek food.
 Lots of hands-on cooking.
 Great for groups, couples, or singles.

-- Reservations are required at most of the restaurants listed before.
+- Reservations are required at most of the restaurants listed below.
 Reserving 3 to 5 days in advance will be fine most of the time – but if it’s a really special occasion then book a table weeks (maybe even months) in advance just to be sure.